sweetest-framework/sweetest/GUIDELINES.md

 # sweetest test development guidelines

-After some time working with sweetest we came up to the conclusion there is a lot of freedom as to how to design tests.
-But on the other side there is an increasing need for alignment.
-These guidelines are here for reaching an appropriate level of alignment.
+After some time working with sweetest we came to the conclusion there are a lot of different ways to design tests but also an increasing need for alignment.
+These guidelines are here to reach an appropriate level of such alignment.
 Feel free to challenge the current state and to contribute!

 ## Contents